didehvar/bhg/about.md

 * <a href="https://swgoh.gg/g/34/bhg-dreadmasters/" target="_blank"><B>Dreadmasters</B></a> (The threshold of BHG.
 Dreadmasters is the strategic hub for all of BHG)

-* <B>Reloaded</B> (Consists of top ranking, experienced players and those willing to invest significantly in their SWGoH Careers, maintaining top leaderboard positions and the success of the Alliance)
+* <a href="https://swgoh.gg/g/24483/bhg-reloaded/" target="_blank"><B>Reloaded</B></a> (Consists of top ranking, experienced players and those willing to invest significantly in their SWGoH Careers, maintaining top leaderboard positions and the success of the Alliance)

 * <a href="https://swgoh.gg/g/10721/bhg-black-sun/" target="_blank"><B>Black Sun</B></a> (Go Pound Sand)